kumudasrip/Hangman/README.md

 ## 📌 How to Play

+1. Enter your name and start.
-1. Choose a difficulty: \`Easy\`, \`Medium\`, or \`Hard\`.
+2. Choose a difficulty: \`Easy\`, \`Medium\`, or \`Hard\`.
-2. A word will be chosen randomly, and a hint will be displayed.
+3. A word will be chosen randomly, and a hint will be displayed.
-3. Guess one letter at a time.
+4. Guess one letter at a time.
-4. You lose an attempt for each wrong guess.
+5. You lose an attempt for each wrong guess.
-5. The game ends when you either:
+6. The game ends when you either:
    - Guess the word correctly ✅
    - Use up all your attempts 💀
-6. Your score updates after each round.
+7. Your score updates after each round.
+8. At the end, your final score is saved in leaderboard.txt and top 5 scores are displayed.

 ---